ern0/gioco-a-intervalli/doc/lessons.md

   if you just insert one line,
   then renumber,
   lot of lines will "change".
-- In certain cases, the renumber tool could not figure out the situation, and silently fails, creating bad references.
+- In certain cases, the Renumber Tool could not figure out the situation, and silently fails, creating bad references.
   It can lead to mystic runtime errors.